MicrosoftDocs/azure-docs/articles/cognitive-services/LUIS/luis-tutorial-interchangeable-phrase-list.md

 Improve accuracy of intent score and identify entities for words that have the same meaning (synonyms) by adding an interchangeable **[phrase list feature](./luis-concept-feature.md)**.

 ## Import new app
-1. Download [example LUIS app model file][LuisSampleApp] designed for this tutorial.
-Remember where the file is.
+1. Download [example LUIS app][LuisSampleApp] designed for this tutorial.
 You will need it in the next step.

 2. [Import](Create-new-app.md#import-new-app) the file you just downloaded into [www.LUIS.ai][www.luis.ai] as a new app.
 The app name is "My Phrase List tutorial".
 This app has intents, entities, and utterances.

 3. [Train]() your app.
 You cannot [interactively test](Train-Test.md#interactive-testing) your app in [www.LUIS.ai][www.luis.ai] until the app is trained.

 4. [Publish](PublishApp.md) the app.
 Publishing the app allows you to test using the HTTPS endpoint.

-> [!TIP]
-> * [Interactive testing](Train-Test.md#interactive-testing) allows you to compare the published model to any trained changes made after you published.
-> * [Endpoint testing](PublishApp.md#test-your-published-endpoint-in-a-browser) allows you to see exactly what your user or bot sees.

 ## Test a trained utterance
 Use the published endpoint to query an utterance the app already knows.
 Because LUIS already knows about the utterance, the score is high and the entity is detected.